nolliechyTW/WIL/C/HeadFirstReadingNotes/04_Creating Small Tools.md

 - The operating system controls how data gets into and out of the **Standard Input** and **Standard Output**.
     - If you run a program from the command prompt or terminal, the operating system will send all of the keystrokes from the keyboard into the Standard Input
     - If the operating system reads any data from the Standard Output, by default it will send that data to the display
+    - The `scanf()` and `printf()` functions don’t know, or care, where the data comes from or goes to.
+They just read and write Standard Input and the Standard Output
         - `scanf(format_specifier, &variable);`
         - `printf(format_string, value1, value2, ...);`
     - Using the Standard Input and the Standard Output, we can redirect the Standard Input and Standard Output so that they read and write data somewhere else, such as to and from files

 ## Redirect the Standard Input with `<`
 - Instead of entering data at the keyboard, we can use the `<` operator to read the data from a file